sengarsameer/OAuth2_Server_PHP/README.md

 # OAuth_Server_PHP
-Creating a PHP OAuth Sever
+Creating an OAuth2 in PHP